-- a. disclose to the health benefit plan, the state, and the general public the name of the relevant third party, and - b. provide a process through which patients and providers potentially impacted by the third-party's analysis or research may provide input to the P&T committee; - 5.
-Specialists with current clinical expertise who actively treat patients in a specific therapeutic area, and the specific conditions within a therapeutic area, must participate in formulary decisions regarding each therapeutic area and specific condition; - 6.
-The P&T committee must base its clinical decisions on the strength of scientific evidence, standards of practice, and nationally accepted treatment guidelines; - 7.
-The P&T committee must consider whether a particular drug has a clinically meaningful therapeutic advantage over other drugs in terms of safety, effectiveness, or clinical outcome for patient populations who may be treated with the drug;
+- a. disclose to the health benefit plan, the state, and the general public the name of the relevant third party, and - b. provide a process through which patients and providers potentially impacted by the third party's analysis or research may provide input to the P&T committee; - 5.
+Specialists with current clinical expertise who actively treat patients in a specific therapeutic area, and the specific conditions within a therapeutic area, shall participate in formulary decisions regarding each therapeutic area and specific condition; - 6.
+The P&T committee shall base its clinical decisions on the strength of scientific evidence, standards of practice, and nationally accepted treatment guidelines;

-1 8.
-The P&T committee must evaluate and analyze treatment 2 protocols and procedures related to the health plan's formulary at 3 least annually; 4 9.
-The P&T committee must review formulary management 5 activities, including exceptions and appeals processes, prior 6 authorization, step therapy, quantity limits, generic substitutions, 7 therapeutic interchange, and other drug utilization management 8 activities for clinical appropriateness and consistency with 9 industry standards and patient and provider organization guidelines; 10 10.
-The P&T committee must annually review and provide a 11 written report to the pharmacy benefits manager on: 12 a. the percentage of prescription drugs on formulary 13 subject to each of the types of utilization management 14 described in paragraph 9 of this subsection, 15 b. rates of adherence and nonadherence to medicines by 16 therapeutic area, 17 c. rates of abandonment of medicines by therapeutic area, 18 d. recommendations for improved adherence and reduced 19 abandonment, 20 e. recommendations for improvement in formulary 21 management practices consistent with patient and 22 provider organization and other clinical guidelines; provided that 23 the report shall be subject to the conditions in subsection C of this section;
+1 7.
+The P&T committee shall consider whether a particular drug 2 has a clinically meaningful therapeutic advantage over other drugs 3 in terms of safety, effectiveness, or clinical outcome for patient 4 populations who may be treated with the drug; 5 8.
+The P&T committee shall evaluate and analyze treatment 6 protocols and procedures related to the health plan's formulary at 7 least annually; 8 9.
+The P&T committee shall review formulary management 9 activities, including exceptions and appeals processes, prior 10 authorization, step therapy, quantity limits, generic substitutions, 11 therapeutic interchange, and other drug utilization management 12 activities for clinical appropriateness and consistency with 13 industry standards and patient and provider organization guidelines; 14 10.
+The P&T committee shall annually review and provide a subject to each of the types of utilization management described in paragraph 9 of this subsection, - b. rates of adherence and nonadherence to medicines by therapeutic area, - c. rates of abandonment of medicines by therapeutic area, - d. recommendations for improved adherence and reduced abandonment, e. recommendations for improvement in formulary management practices consistent with patient and provider organization and other clinical guidelines;